-Bachelor's level programs - A STUDENT IN A BACCALAUREATE DEGREE PROGRAM who has accumulated more than 30 and 60 or fewer CREDIT HOURS.
+Bachelor's level programs - A STUDENT IN A BACCALAUREATE DEGREE PROGRAM who has accumulated 30 or more and fewer than 60 CREDIT HOURS.

-Non-bachelor's level programs - a STUDENT IN A DIPLOMA, CERTIFICATE or ASSOCIATE DEGREE PROGRAM who has completed greater than 30 CREDIT HOURS.
+Non-bachelor's level programs - a STUDENT IN A DIPLOMA, CERTIFICATE or ASSOCIATE DEGREE PROGRAM who has accumulated 30 or more CREDIT HOURS.

-[See SIRIS STUDENT element SE030 ACADEMIC PROGRAM ID - PRIMARY and SIRIS STUDENT element SE110 ACCUMULATED CREDIT HOURS]
+[See SIRIS STUDENT element SE030 ACADEMIC PROGRAM ID - PRIMARY and SIRIS STUDENT element SE110 ACCUMULATED CREDIT HOURS and Appendix N - Student Levels]